 Also, if you get unearned income such as a pension, worker’s compensation or annuities, it cannot be more than $694 per month, as stipulated by the Social security administration.

 Keep reading to discover how full time stay-at-home moms can thrive, by reducing child care costs while ensuring that you your kids get the best quality of life you deserve.

 Even with an imperfect budget, full time stay at home moms can still thrive.

-It’s best to set categories for the most important family necessitie and follow it devotedly, knowing that once money is finished for that group, it’s finished.
+It’s best to categorize expenses and set a budget calendar for the most important family necessities and follow it devotedly, knowing that once money is finished for that group, it’s finished.

 So, if you’ve used up your grocery money mid-month, then you have feed your family from the pantry and freezer for the rest of the month.